mwilck/btrfs-clone/README.md

 ## Options:

  * `--verbose`: increase verbosity level.
 This option can be repeated.
-For verbose levels >=2, btrfs send/receive output is saved in the working directory.
+For verbose levels >=2, btrfs send/receive output is saved in the working directory, and python tracebacks are printed upon exceptions.
  * `--force`: proceed in possibly dangerous conditions.
  * `--dry-run`: do no actual transfer data.
 It's recommended to run this first together with `-v` and examine the output to see what would be done.
+ * `--ignore-errors`: continue after errors in send/receive.
+May be useful for backing up corrupted file systems.
+Make sure to check results.
  * `--strategy`: either "parent", "snapshot", "chronological", or "generation" (default); see below.
  * `--toplevel`: don't try to write the target toplevel subvolume, see below.